01 of 18

 Note how easy it is to coordinate other elements of the bathroom with the same color.
 Take a look at that step stool.
-It's a simple thing to dab some of the wall paint on the stool (clean it off first, though) after doing the walls.
+It's a simple thing to dab some of the wall paint on the stool after doing the walls.
 For added whimsy, paint window and door trim.

 So, live a little and turn that traditional white trim into something that catches the eye!

 - Walls: Ultra Premium Ocean Sigh 5002 10A

 - Trim: Ultra Premium Crystalline 5002 9A

 - Inner part of windows: Ultra Premium Misty 5002 9B